maciejjedrzejczyk/audiogist/README.md

 - Add a database container for persistent storage of transcripts and summaries
 - Integrate with a web server for public hosting
 - Connect to cloud storage for scalable file management

+## Logging

+AudioGist provides detailed debug logs to help you trace the end-to-end processing of audio, transcription, summarization, and chat.
+Logs include full transcripts, user questions, prompts sent to AI backends, API calls, and progress information.

+- Logs are written to a file named `audiogist.log` in the current working directory by default.
+- You can specify a custom log file path by setting the `AUDIOGIST_LOG` environment variable before starting the application.